 Tutorial

-Best NVIDIA GPUs for LLMs in 2025: Complete Ranking Guide
+Best NVIDIA GPUs for LLMs in 2026: Ranked by Use Case

 GPU CloudLLMNVIDIAAI InfrastructureGPU SelectionMachine LearningLLM Inference

-Best NVIDIA GPUs for LLMs in 2025: Complete Ranking Guide
+Best NVIDIA GPUs for LLMs in 2026: Ranked by Use Case

 Running large language models in production requires choosing the right GPU.
-In 2025, the options range from NVIDIA's flagship B200 with 192 GB of HBM3e down to the RTX 4090 with 24 GB of GDDR6X.
+In 2026, the options range from NVIDIA's flagship B300 with 288 GB of HBM3e down to the RTX 4090 with 24 GB of GDDR6X.
 The difference between picking the right and wrong GPU for your workload can mean 10x cost differences, the ability to serve a model on one GPU instead of four, or hitting latency targets that make your application viable.

 This guide ranks the best NVIDIA GPUs for LLM inference and training, with concrete specifications, real-world benchmark numbers, VRAM requirements for popular models, cloud pricing, and clear recommendations for which GPU fits which workload.